ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 4. Implement stronger type checking and error handling in the fixture to catch and report initialization issues early.
 5. Review the asynchronous flow in both the MockClaudeClient class and the fixture to ensure proper async/await usage.
 6. Investigate potential issues related to parallel test execution and fixture sharing.
+7. Run the test without parallel execution to isolate any pytest-xdist related issues.

 ## Implementation Plan